 weeks old.

-The drug
+The

-side effects.
-These include nausea, vomiting, diarrhea
+cause side effects.
+These include nausea, vomiting,

-and flatulence, headache, allergic skin reactions,
+diarrhea and flatulence, headache, allergic skin

-seizures, fever, chills and flu-like symptoms and yellow
+reactions, seizures, fever, chills and flu-like symptoms

-have been reported rarely.
-Moreover, the infection may
+severe hepatitis have been reported rarely.
+Moreover,

-infection and thus works temporarily to relieve
+vaginal yeast infection and thus works temporarily to

-those symptoms.
+relieve those symptoms.
 To prevent vaginal yeast

 infection recurrence, one must take the drug daily,